 The north is quite ready for tourism: nice hotels, fair food and the main attractions in Ethiopia.
 You can go by car or by plane depending on the time of your visit.
 The advantage of the plane is that you get faster and the advance by transport is that you get to see the countryside and what they call “the real Ethiopia”.

 Now, for me, Gondar has never been that amazing.
-I come from Spain where we have castles like tress in Ethiopia, so I never felt very impressed by this, but I understand that in an African context it has its importance, and that’s why they probably like to call it “The Camelot of Africa”.
-Apart of the main compound where the Fasiladas castles are, they also have a spot not far for it, the Fasiladas Bath, that becomes important specially during Timkat festivity (the Epiphany) with hundred of people trowing themselves in a swimming pool as a remembrance of their baptism.
+I come from Spain where we have castles like trees in Ethiopia, so I never felt very impressed by this, but I understand that in an African context it has its importance, and that’s why they probably like to call it “The Camelot of Africa”.
+Apart of the main compound where the Fasiladas castles are, they also have a spot not far for it, the Fasiladas Bath, that becomes important especially during Timkat festivity (the Epiphany) with hundreds of people throwing themselves in a swimming pool as a remembrance of their baptism.

 Many people go to Gondar to basecamp before their trip to one of the most beautiful Ethiopian sceneries: The World Heritage Site, the Simien Mountains.
 This is a must-seen escape for people who like trekking, wildlife or nature.
 The highest point of the country (and tenth in Africa) sits there: the Ras Dashen peak, at 5,550 meters high.
 Be ready to spot the Walia Ibex, the Gelada Baboon and, if lucky, the Caracal and the Ethiopian Wolf, though they are few and shy.

 Finalizing the trident, at the top of it, comes Lalibela, a manmade miracle.
 You have probably never seen anything alike.
-Image that many centuries ago they decided not to build up, but down instead, digging in the rock, creating cubes that would later on be dug in and made into churches, 11 to be exact, all connected by passages underground that make of this place an authentic architectonic wonder of the world.
-I advice to spend at least 2 days there to enjoy the architecture, the silence, the mass service in the morning at sunrise, the villagers, the local drinks and the astonishing views.
+The image that many centuries ago they decided not to build up, but down instead, digging in the rock, creating cubes that would, later on, be dug in and made into churches, 11 to be exact, all connected by passages underground that make of this place an authentic architectonic wonder of the world.
+I advise spending at least 2 days there to enjoy the architecture, the silence, the mass service in the morning at sunrise, the villagers, the local drinks and the astonishing views.